JoelLucaAdams/RedditBot/README.md

 ## Usage

-Users can query man pages using the following commands:
+Users can query the bot using the slash commands:

-`!reddit <link>` - returns an mp4 of the video
+`/reddit <link>` - returns an mp4 of the video `/source` - link to GitHub repository
+`/ping` - gets bot latency

 ## Preview of the bot working